aio-libs/aiomonitor/README.rst

     :target: https://gitter.im/aio-libs/Lobby
     :alt: Chat on Gitter

-**aiomonitor** is Python 3.5+ module that adds monitor and cli capabilities for asyncio_ application.
-Idea and code borrowed from curio_ project.
+**aiomonitor** is a Python 3.5+ module that adds monitor and cli capabilities for asyncio_ applications.
+Idea and code were borrowed from curio_ project.
-Task monitor that runs concurrently to the asyncio_ loop (or fast drop in replacement uvloop_) in a separate thread as result monitor will work even if event loop is blocked for some reason.
+Task monitor that runs concurrently to the asyncio_ loop (or fast drop-in replacement uvloop_) in a separate thread as result monitor will work even if the event loop is blocked for some reason.

-Library provides an python console using aioconsole_ module, it is possible to execute asynchronous command inside your running application.
+This library provides a python console using aioconsole_ module.
+It is possible to execute asynchronous commands inside your running application.
 Extensible with you own commands, in the style of the standard library's cmd_ module

 +--------------------------------------------------------------------------------------+